theyapapa/cryptonews/luxury-watchmaker-hublot-unveils-new-model-available-for-bitcoin-only-a3228024.md

 The white paper, titled "Bitcoin: A Peer-to-Peer Electronic Cash System," was released on bitcoin.org on October 31 – a date that is widely considered as ground zero for BTC, although the first actual bitcoin was mined on January 3, 2009.

-Over the almost ten years since the mining of the first Bitcoin block, many have proclaimed the cryptocurrency dead – more than 300 times overall, as Cointelegraph reported earlier.Array
+Over the almost ten years since the mining of the first Bitcoin block, many have proclaimed the cryptocurrency dead – more than 300 times overall, as Cointelegraph reported earlier.

 [Original source](https://cointelegraph.com/news/luxury-watchmaker-hublot-unveils-new-model-available-for-bitcoin-only)